IVIanuu/SimpleMVVM/README.md

 }
 ```
 By default the library will use the default ViewModelProvider.Factory.
-If you want to use your own (For example to inject dependencies in your view model via dagger) you have to override the
+If you want to use your own (For example to inject dependencies in your view model via dagger) you have to override the provideViewModelFactory method like this.

 ```java
 @RequiresActivityViewModel(LoginActivityViewModel.class)